NDPHC Targets 2027 for Completion of 570mw Alaoji Power Plant

 Emmanuel Addeh in Abuja

-“Previously, we experienced some slippages, and we had to compel the contractor to come up with a recovery plan, which they have now done.
-Initially, we envisaged completing the project by the end of this year, but that is clearly not possible.
+“Previously we experienced some slippages, and we had to compel the contractor to come up with a recovery plan, which they have now done.
+Initially we had envisaged that the project would be completed by the end of this year, but clearly that is not possible.
 With the revised schedule, we are now working towards completion by the third quarter of 2027,” Adighije said.

 “We are prepared as management to provide all the necessary support in terms of engineering, and we have been doing that.
 That is why we are gaining traction.
-Regarding finances, we ensure we meet our obligations to the contractor.
+In terms of finances, we ensure that we meet our obligations to the contractor.
 We are not owing the contractor, so there is absolutely no reason to envisage any slippages for now,” she added.

 She also commended President Bola Tinubu for approving the power sector refinancing plan, which she said would improve liquidity in the electricity market and enable completion of ongoing projects.

-For their part, the lawmakers commended the NDPHC leadership for accelerating work on the long-delayed combined-cycle power plant following an inspection tour of the project in Abia State.
+For their part, the lawmakers commended the leadership of the NDPHC for accelerating work on the long-delayed combined cycle power plant following an inspection tour of the project in Abia state.

 Chairman of the committee, Victor Nwokolo, who led members on the oversight visit, praised the proactive approach of Adighije, noting that the management had made significant progress in resolving logistical bottlenecks that had stalled the project for years.

 “Let me start by commending the MD for being proactive.
-You were with us during our tour of the installation, and we have recovered over 100 containers.
+You were with us during our tour of the installation and we have seen a lot of containers recovered, over a hundred containers.
 That shows extra effort is being put into the system.
 That is why I am commending her and the present leadership of NDPHC,” he said.

 He added that the committee had been briefed by the contractor and consultants that substantial equipment purchases had already been made.
-He noted that many power-sector projects have been hampered by delays in clearing imported equipment at Nigerian seaports, particularly for the Transmission Company of Nigeria (TCN).
+He noted that many projects across the power sector have been hampered by delays in clearing imported equipment from Nigerian seaports, particularly those belonging to the Transmission Company of Nigeria (TCN).

 He added that the committee had directed the contractor handling the project to provide NDPHC management with full visibility of equipment purchases and manufacturing progress to prevent further delays.